University Policies

 • Generic account: An email account that is not directly tied to an individual and/or is used by multiple individuals.

-• Sensitive data: Sensitive data, as defined by the university’s Administrative Handbook’s Sensitive Data Handling Procedures is: Information intended for limited use within the university that, if disclosed, could be expected to have a serious adverse effect on the operations, assets, or reputation of the university, or the university's obligations concerning information privacy.
+• Sensitive data: Information intended for limited use within the university that, if disclosed, could be expected to have a serious adverse effect on the operations, assets, or reputation of the university, or the university's obligations concerning information privacy.

 POLICY

-Email is a communication tool provided by the university which can improve operational and administrative efficiency.
-Users have the responsibility to use this resource in an efficient, ethical and lawful manner.
+Email is a communication tool provided by the university that can improve operational and administrative efficiency.
+Users have the responsibility to use this resource in an efficient, ethical, and lawful manner.
 Use of university email accounts demonstrates the user’s agreement to be bound by this policy.

 Appropriate Use and User Responsibility